dupgit/sauvegarde/docs/API.md

 ### /Data_Array.json

 Waits for a json string containing an array named "data_array".
-This array contains a suite of json strings (at least one) each of them containing "hash", "data" and "size" fields.
+This array contains a suite of json strings (at least two) each of them containing "hash", "data" and "size" fields as for /Data.json.